Farley Mowat

-Farley McGill Mowat, (May 12, 1921 – May 6, 2014) was a Canadian writer and environmentalist.
+Farley McGill Mowat (May 12, 1921 – May 6, 2014) was a Canadian writer and environmentalist.
 His works were translated into 52 languages, and he sold more than 17 million books.
 He achieved fame with the publication of his books on the Canadian north, such as People of the Deer (1952) and Never Cry Wolf (1963).
 The latter, an account of his experiences with wolves in the Arctic, was made into a film of the same name released in 1983.
 For his body of work as a writer he won the annual Vicky Metcalf Award for Children's Literature in 1970.

 Mowat's advocacy for environmental causes earned him praise, but his admission, after some of his books' claims had been debunked, that he "never let the facts get in the way of the truth" earned harsh criticism, while his supporters noted that the literary "exaggerations… [in] his books almost single-handedly drew attention to the plight of the Inuit and serious environmental issues, bringing about substantive changes of policy in Ottawa".
-Descriptions of Mowat refer to his "commitment to ideals" and "poetic descriptions and vivid images" as well as his strong antipathies, which provoke "ridicule, lampoons and, at times, evangelical condemnation".
+Descriptions of Mowat refer to his "commitment to ideals" and "poetic descriptions and vivid images" as well as his strong antipathies, which led him to produce "ridicule, lampoons and, at times, evangelical condemnation".